 All mass emails and e-newsletters that include alumni and donors are sent through University Advancement.
 This allows us to monitor the amount of email that constituents receive from Pacific each day and to align our messaging, branding and communications flow.
 These communications also use contact information from our constituents' official records in the university database and allow us to track and honor each person's email preferences, in accordance with federal law.

-To request an email or e-newsletter, please complete this request form (log in to Boxer Apps with your PUNetID to access this form).
+To request an email or e-newsletter, please complete this request form.

 University Advancement also can help with messages to non-alumni and donor audiences, including university partners, students, parents and others.
 You can complete the same form to initiate an email campaign, or contact us for more information.